 Don't judge each day by the harvest you reap but by the seeds that you plant.Robert Louis Stevenson

-Our Creative Imagination, Creativity, Inspiration, Innovation We are all creative beings and wanting to understand and express things is simply creative and it is our want that can drive our creativity and bring out our original ideas that have value into manifestation.
-We all have the potential to be creative, imagine with more freedom - tapping into our free will and resourcefulness, the wave of possibilities (utilising our whole range of positive/negative emotions), generating ideas, opportunities, consider other possibilities, including making connections with all our experiences (as Steve Jobs said "Creativity is just connecting things"), synthesising new things.
+Our Creative Imagination, Creativity, Inspiration, Innovation, Inventiveness Creativity includes a journey of discovery, expression.
+We are all creative beings and wanting to understand and express things is simply creative and it is our want that can drive our creativity and bring out our original ideas that have value into manifestation.
+We all have the potential to be creative (see also Navigating Between Being & Doing), imagine with more freedom - tapping into our free will and resourcefulness, the wave of possibilities (utilising our whole range of positive/negative emotions), generating ideas, opportunities, consider other possibilities, including making connections with all our experiences (as Steve Jobs said "Creativity is just connecting things"), synthesising new things.
 When we do, we can feel more energised, experiencing this momentum directly as if we are "in the zone", as things come together and our concept of time may alter and become more of a "space".
-Some may have peak experiences.
-And when we are in touch with our vitality, aligning our will and personal power, being receptive to our creative energy (see also What We Resonate - Noticing Our Energy, Vibration), we can be more creative.
-(When our creativity and imagination flow - see also Our Free Will, some people may report an almost artistic expression of love, a heightened sexual energy, heightened awareness of spirituality or a deeper connection to the world.)
-How we inspire our self may be a challenge, and often as we are inspired, so too are we able to inspire others (co-creativity).
-We may want to explore ways in which our "creative juices" can flow in and out - by being touch with our creative imagination, creativity, daydreaming (even utilising aspects of our magical thinking), thinking outside the box, tapping into our feelings, getting hold of them, creatively expressing them.
+In this space we may experience abundance - infinite creativity.
+Others may experience creativity as a quality of the soul may have peak experiences.
+And when we are in touch with our vitality, aligning our will and personal power, being receptive to our creative energy (see also Setting Boundaries Psychotherapy - What We Resonate - Noticing Our Energy, Vibration, Energy Inside & Outside Of Us), we can be more creative.
+(When our creativity and imagination flow - see also Our Free Will, Free Spirit, some people may report an energetic, artistic expression of love and generosity, a heightened sexual energy, heightened awareness of spirituality or a deeper connection to the world.)
+Inspiration comes from the light burning within, showing us the clear picture.
+Yet how we inspire our self may be a challenge, and often as we are inspired, so too are we able to inspire others (co-creativity).
+We may want to explore ways in which our "creative juices" can flow in and out - by being touch with our creative imagination, creativity, thinking outside the box, tapping into our feelings, getting hold of them, creatively expressing them.
 Constructively channelling our anxiety (and all our What if? questions) in creative ways may support us, put us in an elevated mood.
-Counselling and psychotherapy can help explore what we would do without our fear, how to embrace it, the different ways of being creative and what sparks our ideas - ones that suit us, what we do with our attention, focus, concentration and how we bring the process of our creativity into form.
+Counselling and psychotherapy can help explore what we would do without our fear, how to embrace it (and suffering the frustrations of the unknown within the creative process), the different ways of being creative and what sparks our ideas - ones that suit us, what we do with our attention, focus, concentration and how we bring the process of our creativity into form, consciousness.
 Following our passion, desire can be exactly what we need to do, yet may not always work for others.
-The counselling for creativity and the containment of therapy explores our own source of our imagination (e.g. imagining what is going to happen, believing this) and how this can facilitate change, contacting and expressing our creativity, attitude to risk and put ourself on the line, get in touch with what we know and don't know, what we want to explore and value (these qualities may live outside of our ego), and how through practice, diligence and discipline we can go off somewhere inside to establish a state of flow if that helps us.
+The counselling for creativity and the containment of therapy explores our own source of our imagination (e.g. imagining what is going to happen - our creation, believing, embodying, envisioning this) and how this can facilitate change, contacting and expressing our creativity, attitude to risk and put ourself on the line, get in touch with what we know and don't know, what we want to explore and value (see also Navigating Between Being & Doing) (these qualities may live outside of our ego), and how through practice, diligence and discipline we can go off somewhere inside to establish a state of flow if that helps.
 We may want to consider the following influences, so we can find out what inspires us, personally accesses and enables our creativity, creative process, alongside our own tapped and untapped resources and to provide an end result, so we solve problems, make our ideas happen, experience "Aha" moments:

 - Not being afraid to fail